 - if you gravitate toward literary or artistic interpretation, consider writing a proposal that includes primary sources such as novels, films, or works of art or architecture;

-- if you are most convinced by arguments that include large data sets, you might want to work with government reports, surveys, or other sociological data in your project;
+- if you are most convinced by arguments that include large data sets, you might want to work with government reports, surveys, or other sociological data.

-- you are encouraged as well to combine source materials typically used by different disciplines to add to your project’s interdisciplinary nature.
+We encourage you to combine source materials typically used by different disciplines to add to your project’s interdisciplinary nature.

 Scholarly Literature Review

 Once you have your topic, plan on embedding it in an intellectual conversation beyond your own work.
-Chiefly you can accomplish this by reviewing secondary scholarship surrounding your topic to see the kinds of arguments made by scholars working in related areas.
+Reviewing secondary scholarship surrounding your topic to see the kinds of arguments made by scholars working in related areas.
 Doing this level of research can help shape your argument in relation to and against those of experts.
 We ask you to start building this argument at the proposal stage, by consulting relevant secondary scholarly sources and including them in your proposed bibliography.
 Aim to incorporate a number of disciplinary approaches in your secondary source materials so that your project is interdisciplinary, like the ICS Program itself.

 Considering Other Mediums

 You may pursue an honors project in documentary form, in writing, or in other media.
-If you have interest in pursuing this option, you should schedule a meeting with Kathryn Mathers (firstname.lastname@example.org) to discuss your plans before submitting your application.
+If you have interest in pursuing this option, you should schedule a meeting with the ICS Distinction Program Coordinator to discuss your plans before submitting your application.
 Past examples of such projects include: